-Helping your child understand her profile will allow her to work more efficiently and effectively.
+Helping your child understand their profile will allow them to work more efficiently and effectively.

 This does not need to be a formal process.
 Think of it as a guide to uncovering your child’s best practices.
 Here are a few questions to get you and your child started.

 - What time is best for your child to start homework?

 - When are they at their peak energy level after school?

 - Do they prefer working in a noisy or quiet environment?

 - What kind of snacks do they like to eat while doing homework?

 - Can they work fast and furiously, or do they need constant breaks to accomplish their best work?

 - Does your child need music to keep on task or does background noise work better?